 Yellow: Think about Big Bird when you think of yellow and how do you feel?
 Happy, right?
 That’s exactly how yellow makes people feel.
-Yellow brings the feeling of warmth and sunshine to a space.
+Yellow brings the feeling of warmth and sunshine to space.
 It’s a great choice for a room you are looking to brighten up.

-Blue: Blue hues can give off different moods depending on how dark they are; lighter blue are very calming, while darker hues can elicit rage and sadness.
+Blue: Blue hues can give off different moods depending on how dark they are; lighter blue is very calming, while darker hues can elicit rage and sadness.
 Many people choose to use different shades of blue in a bathroom or bedroom.
 When used in a bedroom, it is suggested to incorporate warm colors within the space, such as in your bedding or on the walls.

 Green: Green is a great color to use in any room in the house.
 This is a color that actually “does it all”.
 It’s very calming, while also creates a feeling of warmth and togetherness.
 The color green is particularly great for an office setting as it helps people think and concentrate.

 Purple: Purple is the color of luxury.
-When it’s painted in a deep hue, it can elicit feelings of creativity, drama and sophistication.
-When done in a lighter tone, it can have similar effects that the color of blue does in terms of calmness, while also giving a space a sense of warmth.
+When it’s painted in a deep hue, it can elicit feelings of creativity, drama, and sophistication.
+When done in a lighter tone, it can have similar effects that the color blue does in terms of calmness, while also giving a space a sense of warmth.